kallaway/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Viacheslav Yakovchenko]
+# #100DaysOfCode Log - Round 1 - [Your Name Here]

 The log of my #100DaysOfCode challenge.
-Started on [April 14, 2018].
+Started on [July 17, Monday, 2017].

-## r1d1
-Learn html & css on freecodecamp.com

-## r1d2
-Learn bootstrap on freecodecamp.com and w3schools.com

-##
+## Log

+### R1D1
+Started a Weather App.
+Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

+### R1D2